Srinu7358/openshift-sep-2024/Day4/README.md

 - StatefulSet is an Openshift/kubernetes component through which we deply stateful applications
 - Deployment
   - supports Persistent Volume and Persistent Volume Claims
-  - each Pod gets a random name when Deployment is scaled up/down
+  - each Pod gets a random name when Deployment is scaled up/down,hence pod names are unpredicatable
   - when scale down happens a random pod within the deployment will be deleted
   - when scaled up a new pod with random name gets added
   - hence scaling up/down a stateless application is easy and can be achieved with Deployment
 - Stateful
   - supports Persistent Volume and Persistent Voluem Claims
-  - each Pod get an unique and stable identify
+  - each Pod get an unique and stable identify (name)
   - let's say we create a statefulset named mysql, its first pod will be named mysql-0 which is the sticky pod identify
-  - even if the mysql-0 Pod crashes, the new pod even if runs in a different nod it will be created with exact same name mysql-0
+  - even if the mysql-0 master Pod crashes, the new pod even if runs in a different node it will be created with exact same name mysql-0.
+This is important otherwise the headless service that refers to mysql-0 Pod will not work
+  - if mysql-1 slave Pod crashes, the new pod could be scheduled on the same/different node but its name will be mysql-1 for sure.
+This is important for the mysql-2 Pod as it will be dependent on mysql-1 Pod to synchronize the data
   - when a statefulset is scaled up
     - it will ensure the first pod mysql-0 is created and running successfully
     - the second pod with an unique name mysql-1 will be created